Astral-Rose/VanillaPlus-Snowrunner-Vehicles/README.md

 -----

 **Khan 317**
-* Changed from Rear Wheel Drive to Front Wheel Drive, just like the real vehicle
+* Changed from Rear Wheel Drive to Front Wheel Drive, just like the real vehicle.
+Does this make the vehicle worse?
+I think so, but it's unique at least.

 -----